SGB Injection Treatment For PTSD

-If a person has witnessed or been involved in a traumatic event, they could develop post-traumatic stress disorder (PTSD), which is a type of anxiety disorder.
+When someone witnesses or is involved in a traumatic event, they could develop post-traumatic stress disorder (PTSD), a type of anxiety disorder.

-The condition was initially recognized in veterans and has been coined a variety of names throughout the years, such as shell shock.
-However, it is no longer only diagnosed in soldiers and veterans, as anyone who has endured a traumatic experience can struggle with PTSD, it is no longer only exclusively diagnosed in veterans.
+This condition was initially recognized in veterans and has amassed various names over the years, including shell shock.
+Since anyone who has endured a traumatic experience can struggle with PTSD, it is no longer only exclusively diagnosed in veterans.

-While cognitive behavioral therapy and medications have been used to help people treat the disorder, a PTSD breakthrough injection has been identified to help sufferers potentially overcome PTSD.
+While cognitive-behavioral therapy and medications have been used to help people treat the disorder, SGB treatment has been proven to help sufferers potentially overcome post-traumatic stress disorder.

-Our dedicated team of specialists are here to help you understand what the PTSD injection is, the procedure, and how you can move forward after it.
+Our dedicated team of specialists is here to help you understand what the SGB treatment is, the procedure, and how you can move forward after it.
 If you have any questions, feel free to get in touch with us.

 The Stellate Ganglion Block Injection

-Many physicians are increasingly recommending the stellate ganglion block (SGB) injection to help people counteract the symptoms of PTSD, which can range from:
+Many physicians are increasingly recommending the stellate ganglion block (SGB) injection to help people counteract the symptoms of PTSD, which can include:

 - Emotional numbness